manojmj92/imdb/Readme.txt

 If you're using Python 3.x.x as default pyhton(check version by typing python in windows command prompt), then replace IMDB-lookup.py with IMDB-lookup-Python3.py in below instructions.
 If you're using Python2.x then go same as below instructions.

-Note: If you want to use Python3.x also with Python 2.7.
-Just install the python 3.x in a different directory than Python2 and set the path in environment variables.
+Note: If you want to use Python3.x also with Python2.x.
+Just install the python3.x in a different directory than Python2 and set the path in system environment variables.

 Usage (imdb-lookup.py):